 Chris and Co moved on.
 The next event – not until December 1971 – was back to the concert format.
 We called it Reflections of Summer.
 I say ‘we’ because now I was a sixth-former and organised the event together with Paul Gateshill and others.
 Perhaps that’s why our band – Lonene – had two slots in the programme while everyone else only had one !
 Despite having moved on, Dave and Tink also played – as Morningstar – so too did Dick Hubbard, Bob Gilbert (Head of Music), Nick Manley and Springwind – Nick Kahn, Mick Daysh and Dave Cledwyn.
 They also supported Andy Vores who had by then become a singer-songwriter-pianist-composer.
 In fact most of us were singer-songwriters – Nick Manley, Lonene, Morningstar, Springwind.
 We were creating and delivering original songs and music – and our audience was kind enough to respond with enthusiasm.

 Next came Gromboolia, in March 1972, organised by Nick Manley and poet Alan Hill.
-The line-up was similar to the preceding concert but also included Andy Morely, Steve Cawte, Colin Andrews and a trio of Dave Andrews, Alan Smith and Colin Frances.
+The line-up was in part similar to the preceding concert but also included but also included many others, as can be seen from the programme :.

 Someone organised another concert in May 1973.
 It could have been me and others.
 I can’t remember.
 However, Lonene performed again – Paul Gateshill, Tracey Coles, Dave Cledwyn and myself.
 So too did Nick Kahn and Mick Daysh, but now with Jackie White (previously with Lonene); and the Andy Vores band, which incorporated folks promiscuously from other bands and elsewhere.
 Kathy and Rosalind Russell also made a reappearance after long absence.
-New performers included PINT (among whom were my brother Ivor Bundell) and Tarsus (Chris Nash, Mark Luckham and Andy Sandham ).
+New performers included PINT (Paul McNeil, Ivor Bundell, Neil Pritchard and Tracey Coles) and Tarsus (Chris Nash, Mark Luckham and Andy Sandham ).

 This concert was recorded.
 I had a cassette recorder which I must have put in front of the PA speakers and pressed play and record.